cmdcolin/mafviewer/README.md

 - style.mismatchColor - color to use for mismatches (default: blue)
 - style.gapColor - color to use for gaps in alignment (default: red)

+Note: samples can be the array of strings like ["hg38","mm10"] or an array of extended JSON structures in order to customize the subtrack labels e.g. `{"id": "hg38", "label": "Human", "description": "Extended description of species", "color": "rgb(255,255,0)" }`

 ## Example config

     {